esp8266/Arduino/doc/reference.md

 Serial.printf("Serial is %d bps", br);
 ```

+I've done this also for official ESP8266 [Software Serial](https://github.com/esp8266/Arduino/blob/master/doc/libraries.md#softwareserial) library, see this [pull request](https://github.com/plerup/espsoftwareserial/pull/22).
+Note that this implementation is **only for ESP8266 based boards**, and will not works with other Arduino boards.

 ## Progmem

 The Program memory features work much the same way as on a regular Arduino; placing read only data and strings in read only memory and freeing heap for your application.